chromium/chromium/docs/transcripts/wuwt-e02-dchecks.md

 24:28 SHARON: What do you mean by core types?

-24:30 PETER: Say that you make a `scoped_refptr` something, that ref pointer is used everywhere.
-So if you CHECKed in the destructor, then you're validating all of the clients of your scope ref pointer.
+24:30 PETER: Say that you make a `scoped_refptr` or something, that ref pointer is used everywhere.
+So if you CHECKed in the destructor, then you're validating all of the clients of your `scoped_refptr`.
 So for one CHECK, you get the price of a lot of CHECKing.
 Whereas if in your client code you're validating some parameters of an API call that only gets called once, then that's one CHECK you add for one case.
 But if you're re-use, then your CHECK gets a lot